 • E-learning courses are another effective way to provide training, as they allow employees to learn at their own pace and on their own schedule.

-When designing your comprehensive training plan, it’s important to prioritise the areas that need the most attention.
-For example, if your restaurant has had issues with food safety in the past, it may be necessary to prioritise training in this area.
-Similarly, if your restaurant is introducing a new menu, it’s important to ensure that all employees are properly trained on the new dishes and ingredients.
+For example, if your restaurant has had issues with food safety in the past, you might want to up the training in this area.
+Or if your restaurant introduces a new menu, it’s important to ensure that all employees are properly trained on the new dishes and ingredients.

-Another important aspect of comprehensive training is ongoing education.
-It’s not enough to simply train employees once and assume that they will retain all of the information indefinitely.
-Regular refresher courses and training sessions can help ensure that employees are up-to-date on the latest best practices and procedures.
+It’s not enough to train employees once and assume they’ll retain all the information indefinitely.
+Regular refresher courses and training sessions can keep employees up-to-date on the latest best practices and procedures.

 Ultimately, comprehensive training is an investment in the success of your restaurant.
 By providing employees with the knowledge and skills they need to excel in their roles, you can create a culture of excellence and ensure that your restaurant is always operating at its best.